stgnet/cafe/README.md

 name of the item you are purchasing and a list of matching items will be displayed.
 Select the item to populate the price.
 If the item to be purchased is not found, enter a description and the price manually.
+Once the payment is submitted to be recorded in the database, a receipt of the transaction is emailed to you.

 Account
 -------